 FROM RUSSIA WITH ODD: Why is there a statue of Peter the Great in Deptford?
 Why are his proportions so ungainly?
 Who's the tiny fellow?
 What's with the empty chair?
 Why is he wearing a dress?
 All of these questions are answered on the internet, but it's more fun to simply stand and ponder this most baffling of statues.

 SOAP STAR: Some statues are made of bronze, some of stone.
-This simulacrum of the Duke of Cumberland is made from soap.
+This simulacrum of the Duke of Cumberland was made from soap.
 Yes, soap.
-It was installed before the Olympics and continues to crack, melt and fall apart in Cavendish Square to this day.
+It was installed before the Olympics slowly melted away in Cavendish Square, finally vanishing in 2016.

 GLAD-HANDED: The statue of William Gladstone near Bow Church is unusual in having been unveiled during the subject's lifetime.
 But it's the bright red hands that stimulate our oddness gland into over-secretion.
 Gladdo's palms were supposedly anointed with the crimson hue in commemoration of the East End Match Girls who went on strike over working conditions and pay during Gladstone's premiership.
 Perhaps he should rub up against the Duke of Cumberland in our last image.